 III.
-RELATED COACHING RESPONSIBILITES P NI TT N/A 1.
-Actively participates in campus initiatives which address academic success.
-INI U IN/A 2.
-Ensures all student athletes meet eligibility requirements in accordance with UIL competition guidelines.
+RELATED COACHING RESPONSIBILITES P NI U N/A 1. aca Actively participates in campus initiatives which address ademic success.
+2. Ensures all student athletes meet eligibility requirements in accordance with UIL competition guidelines.
 3. Encourages athletes to participate in as many sports as desired.
 4. Supports student athletes' participation in other school related activities.
 5. Encourages and/or facilitates opportunities for athletes to further develop individual and team skills during pre and post-season periods. (high school only) 6.
 Demonstrates a willingness to share athletic facilities with other school related programs.
 7. Attends in-services, athletic department/school meetings and sports clinics necessary for the growth of the athletic program and the improvement of coaching performance.
 8. Attends all meetings, practices, and athletic events at designated times.
 9. Follows requirements as described in the Athletic Handbook, board policy and district procedures.
-10. Understands and follows rules and regulations set forth by all governing agencies, including but not limited to: UIL, TEA, SAISD Board of Trustees, the District, professional organizations and campus administration 11.
-Submits required documents as listed in the Athletic Handbook to the campus and Athletic Department in a timely manner.
-12. Provides a written report to campus administration and the Athletic Department regarding any critical incident as soon as practical, and no later than 24 hours after the incident, unless otherwise required by the school principal or the Athletic Department.
-13. Assumes responsibility for the proper procurement and care of athletic equipment
+10. Understands and follows rules and regulations set forth by all governing agencies, including but not limited to: UIL, TEA, SAISD Board of Trustees, the District, professional organizations and campus administration.
+11. Submits required documents as listed in the Athletic Handbook to the campus and Athletic Department in a timely manner.
+12. Provides a written report to campus administration and the Athletic Department regarding any critical incident as soon as practical, and ol principal or the Athletic Department. • • 13.
+Assumes responsibility for the proper procurement and care of athletic equipment